openbraininstitute/brain-indexer/docs/flat.rst

     assert min_corner[0] == min(p1[0], p2[0])

-which is strictly larger by an additive constant ``r`` than the value FLAT uses.
-SI always computes the exact minimum bounding box of the cylinder, taking into account that the orientation of the cylinder.
+which is strictly larger by an additive constant ``r`` than the value FLAT uses. brain-indexer always computes the exact minimum bounding box of the cylinder, taking into account that the orientation of the cylinder.

 Section IDs
 -----------

-Section IDs in FLAT and SI can differ.
-This seems to be due to FLAT using the BBP SDK which handles uniforcations differently than SI.
+Section IDs in FLAT and brain-indexer can differ.
+This seems to be due to FLAT using the BBP SDK which handles uniforcations differently than brain-indexer.
 There might also be differences due to the ordering of the branches.